Trusted WordPress tutorials, when you need them most.

 Step 1: Create a Subdirectory Under the Root Domain Name

-First, you need to create a subdirectory or a folder under the main website.
-This is where you will install WordPress files.
+First things first, you need to create a new subdirectory (think of it as a folder) under your main website.
+This is where you’ll install all the WordPress files for your new site

 Once connected, go to your website’s root folder, which is usually the /public_html/ folder.